(last edited Feb 5th, 2021)

 3. full crimp

-To become a diverse climber you need to practise all of the mentioned grip types.
+To become a diverse climber you need to practice all of the mentioned grip types.
 The longer you shy away from certain grip types, the more awkward they will start to feel.
 There comes a time when you are not going to be able to crimp a hold and need to use the open hand, e.g. when grabbing slopers.

 The open hand position is probably the most challenging grip type, but the safest on the pulleys and tendons.
 The position of the hand is natural and the strain to tendons is minimal comparing to the other grip types.
 For me e.g. this is my weakest hand position.
 And I know I’m not alone with this.
 Most climbers tend to think this is their weakest grip.